leonardkrief/miniRT/README.md

 [![42](https://img.shields.io/badge/42-common_core-green.svg)](https://shields.io/)
 [![42](https://img.shields.io/badge/Made%20in%20-C-blue.svg)](https://shields.io/)

 Welcome to the world of raytracing !
 Discover my miniRT, a simple CPU-based raytracer.

-## Before reading
-Note that I used a right-hand coordinate system, using the y-axis as the up vector and z-axis as the forward vector of our coordinate system.

 ## How to use ?
 For full experience compile the bonus version using `make`.